TosbackCgusBridge-Bot/CGUs-versions/Merriam-webster/Privacy Policy.md

 A quick quiz about stuff worth knowing

+Take It Now » Defining Moments

+Words that spiked in lookups
+because of events in the news

-Take It Now » Get Our Free Apps
+...More Get Our Free Apps

 Voice Search, Favorites,
 Word of the Day, and More